Shark meat

 Shark meat is a seafood consisting of the flesh of sharks.
-Several sharks are fished for human consumption, such as porbeagles, shortfin mako shark, requiem shark, and thresher shark, among others.
+Several sharks are fished for human consumption, such as porbeagles, dogfish sharks, requiem shark, and salmon sharks, among others.
 Shark meat is popular in Asia, where it is often consumed dried, smoked, or salted.
-The largest consumer of shark meat in the World is Brazil, but it is also consumed regularly in Iceland, Japan, Australia, parts of India, parts of Canada, the United States, Sri Lanka, areas of Africa, Mexico and Yemen.
+The largest consumer of shark meat in the world is Brazil, but it is also consumed regularly in Iceland, Japan, Australia, parts of India, parts of Canada, the United States, Sri Lanka, areas of Africa, Mexico and Yemen.
+China is a large consumer of shark meat and are primary contributors to loss of shark populations in the pacific.

 Sharks have been eaten at least since the Late Bronze Age (1550–1130 BC), for example in the Levant.

 Preparation

 Unprocessed shark meat may have a strong odor of ammonia, due to the high urea content that develops as the fish decomposes.
 The urea content and ammonia odor can be reduced by marinating the meat in liquids such as lemon juice, vinegar, milk, or saltwater.
 Preparation methods include slicing the meat into steaks and fillets.